From the Waste In Place curriculum to the Patch Program, our youth programs are helping create environmental stewards, giving Texas a bright future!

 Don’t mess with Texas Trash-Off patches are earned by participation in a cleanup event or improvement project that is done during the designated Trash-Off days.

 Earn the I Keep Texas Beautiful patch by participating or hosting any activity relating to litter prevention, beautification, waste reduction, or environmental education.

 The I Can Dig It patch can be earned by doing a project that involves digging in the dirt and beautifying your community.

 Keep Texas Waterways Clean

 The KTWC patch can be earned by participating or hosting a Keep Texas Waterways Clean event.

 A big thank you to the Youth Task Force who assisted in revamping the KTB Youth Patch Program!

 Waste In Place

-The Waste In Place curriculum addresses the problem of waste and its disposal alternatives, and emphasizes responsible solid waste handling practices through hands-on activities for pre-K to 6th grade students.
+The Waste in Place curriculum addresses the problem of waste and its disposal alternatives, and emphasizes responsible solid waste handling practices through hands-on activities for pre-K to 6th grade students.
 This unique curriculum aims to help youth have a better understanding of their community, the environment, and to explore how they can make a difference in litter prevention and community improvement.Learn more about Waste in Place from Keep America Beautiful here.